JustMordeckai/JustMordeckai/README.md

 # 💫 About Me:
-🍁 I'm Ryan, I'm 21 and I'm from France<br>💼 Working as a PHP developer on Symfony/Sylius<br>🪐 MindCityRP community volunteer as Lua Lead Dev and System Administrator
+🍁 I'm Ryan, I'm 21 and I'm from France<br>💼 Working as a PHP developer on Symfony/Sylius<br>🪐 MindCityRP community volunteer as Lead Dev and System Administrator

 # 💻 Tech Stack: